 Many people love springtime, characterized by pleasant weather and beautiful blossoms.
 At the same time, for those who suffer allergies from dust and pollen, Spring means a time of red, teary and itchy eyes, sneezing, prickly and runny noses, and sometimes, difficulty with breathing and wheezing.
 These symptoms are an expression of seasonal allergic nose runs, also called seasonal asthma or hay fever.
-Prof. Avraham Bigelman, Director of the Institute of Immunology and Allergy at Schneider Children’s, and senior physician Dr. Yael Levy, explain what allergies are, how we might prevent exposure to allergens, and how to diagnose allergies and treat them.
+Prof. Avraham Bigelman, Director of the Institute of Immunology and Allergy at Schneider Children’s, explains what allergies are, how we might prevent exposure to allergens, and how to diagnose allergies and treat them.

 Allergies are caused by a combination of inherited genes with exposure to the allergen.
 The tendency to develop an allergy exists all the time although clinical manifestation can vary between chronic illness of the respiratory passages, such as asthma, and short-term seasonal flare-ups.